Dueling-W/ink-api/README.md

 ### **Description**

 Continously developed fishing mod for Hypixel Skyblock!
 Mainly focused on water fishing and ink fishing.
-Please submit all bug reports and feature suggestions to #lowbudget on Discord, you can also find me under the name "Dueling Charges" on the Discord Server [Shrimple](https://discord.gg/tJu2n6tT)
+Please submit all bug reports and feature suggestions to #lowbudget on Discord, you can also find me under the name "DuelingCharges" on the Discord Server [Shrimple](https://discord.gg/tJu2n6tT)
 ***

 ### **Current Features**